SACOG/Regional-Monitoring/README.md

     - "CA State Income Brackets by Household Size.xlsx" - a table that shows the CA state income brackets by household size by county (for indicators that require income brackets)
     - "CPI Inflation Adjustment Factors.xlsx" - a workbook that has various inflation adjustment factors (for indicators that include $-USD)
     - "about_indicators.yaml" - a _yaml_ file used to create the documentation files associated with each indicator
+    - "config_indicators.yaml" - a _yaml_ file used to configure the data pipeline that pulls/processes data
-    - "Functions.py" - a python script with user defined functions that all data sources utilize
+    - \href{https://github.com/SACOG/Regional-Monitoring/blob/main/Indicator_Gen/config/Functions.py}{Functions.py} - a python script with user defined functions that all data sources utilize
  - Data source __config__ folder:
-    - "Configuration File.xlsx" - a workbook that initializes the data pipeline (requires user to set which geographies, estimates, years, ... are needed to make the API request)
+    - "configuration_file.xlsx" - a workbook that initializes the data pipeline (requires user to set which geographies, estimates, years, ... are needed to make the API request)
-    - "Functions.py" - a python script with user defined functions that the specific data source requires
+    - "functions.py" - a python script with user defined functions that the specific data source requires

 (3) __AGOL Dashboard__:
 - This folder contains all code that is used to build the plots/charts used in the online public-facing AGOL dashboard